-Helpful explainers before the big shots
+Helpful explainers before the big shots for the little ones

-It’s important to listen to children, understand their questions and answer their questions truthfully and calmly.
+It’s important to listen to children, understand and answer their questions truthfully and calmly.
 Children may be reassured by the fact that these vaccines will work the same way the others do – by preventing us from getting sick in the first place.

 Why do we need vaccines?

 Using a simple analogy, such as soldiers and invaders, can help younger children understand why we need vaccines.
 For example, you may wish to explain that our bodies keep us healthy by attacking outside invaders like viruses and bacteria.
 When our body’s soldiers – the immune system – isn’t fast enough to catch the invaders, the invaders take over our immune system and we get sick.